Moita Bonita

-Moita Bonita is a municipality located in the Brazilian state of Sergipe.
+Moita Bonita (/pt-BR/) is a municipality located in the Brazilian state of Sergipe.
 Its population was 11,348 (2020) and covers 96.53 km2.
 Moita Bonita has a population density of 120 inhabitants per square kilometer.
 Moita Bonita is located 64 km from the state capital of Sergipe, Aracaju.
 Riachuelo borders the municipalities of Itabaiana, Ribeirópolis, Nossa Senhora das Dores, Santa Rosa de Lima, and Malhador, all within the state of Sergipe.